Interview by Arto Lehtinen and Timo Hanhirova

 I’m not pissed off.
 I’m not bitter about that because I don’t want to become a bitter musician.
 So I learned- you know, of course, when we tried very hard to be more- to have more exposure and have more recognition and be more established and then it didn’t happen and we were all a bit crushed.
 It was probably why Blacky and Snake left the band.
 But I didn’t want to let it bring me down.
 If anything, it just represents less financial security for my old days.
 But, again, you know, I’m a pretty positive person; I don’t really see it as a super negative thing where I would get drunk and complain about it.
 No. I mean, it would have been great to have been more popular and it would have been great because more people would have been aware of our music.
 Except for that, it’s been a pretty long career and it’s rare.

 The last time Possessed played here, well actually Jeff Becerra with the back-up by guys of Sadistic Intent, I can’t help asking: you toured with Possessed with DeathRow in Europe and you played in Canada at the World War festival.
-What kind of rumours did you have back then?
-We have to ask because they played here last year.
+What kind of memories do you have ?

 Those were insane years because- in the mid-80s, when we started touring the USA, we toured with Celtic Frost, and then the first tour in Europe was with Possessed, and these were the big years for thrash metal.
 The clubs were jam-packed with people moshing, riots, it was very, very insane.
 These were very exciting times for us because we were part of a scene that was boiling and exploding and full of action and touring with friends.
 We were all a bunch of kids – twenty-year-old kids – and having a good time on the road with Destruction, Kreator, Possessed, Celtic Frost– I can’t remember everybody but it was very, very, very cool.
 I have very good memories of the mid-80s.